nixn/pdns-etcd3/doc/ETCD-structure.md

 this is especially important when using user-defined keys, beginning with `X-`.

 The values of metadata entries are always read as strings and not modified in any way, just passed as-is to PDNS.

+## Locks

+Every zone can be locked for transactions.
+These entries have a prefix of `<domain>/-lock-` and are handled automatically, there is no need to create or delete them manually.
+They are not part of the automatic SOA serial determination.

 ## Supported records